aws/aws-sdk-go/README.md

 [`Service Developer Guide`](https://aws.amazon.com/documentation/) - Use this
 documentation to learn how to interface with AWS services.
-These guides are great for if you are getting started with a service, or looking for more information on a service.
-This document is not needed for coding, but the services do supply helpful samples to look out for.
+These guides are great for getting started with a service, or when looking for more information about a service.
+While this document is not required for coding, services may supply helpful samples to look out for.

 [`SDK Examples`](https://github.com/aws/aws-sdk-go/tree/master/example) -
 Included in the SDK's repo are several hand crafted examples using the SDK